AP source: Mets tab Indians coach Mickey Callaway as manager

 Long's contract with the Mets is about to expire but the team would like to keep him on the staff.

-New York was thought to be looking for a manager well-versed in modern analytics, and Callaway fits that bill after cutting his teeth in a progressive Indians organization that has developed a winning team with a modest payroll.
+New York was thought to be looking for a manager well-versed in modern analytics, and Callaway fits that bill after coaching in a progressive Indians organization that has developed a winning team with a modest payroll.
+He also was considered a top contender for the manager opening with the NL East rival Philadelphia Phillies.

 Callaway spent five seasons as a big league pitcher with Tampa Bay, Texas and the Angels, going 4-11 with a 6.27 ERA.
 The right-hander appeared in 40 games, making 20 starts, and was a member of a World Series championship team with the Angels in 2002, though he did not participate in the postseason.